DanielNetzer/docz-plugin-stencil/README.md

 $ yarn add docz-plugin-stencil wait-on concurrently --dev
 ```

-2. add the plugin on your `doczrc.js`:
+2. add the plugin on your `doczrc.js` (if you don't have a `doczrc.js` file, create one at the root of the stencil project):

 ```js
 // doczrc.js